Last updated: 5th February 2021

 Getting to Washington DC

-We took an Amtrak train from New York City’s Penn Station to visit a city of monuments and memorials – Washington DC, the heart of the richest and most powerful nation in the world.
+We took an Amtrak train from New York City’s Penn Station to visit Washington DC, the heart of the richest and most powerful nation in the world.
 The train journey is easy to do with comfortable seats and free wifi, but super expensive compared to similar train journeys in the UK.
 We stopped to admire the classy interior when we arrived at Union Station before taking the Metro to where we were staying in Chinatown.
 The underground station’s architecture looks cool too, the walls look like a giant waffle pan!
 When the lights on the platform floor flash it means your train is about to arrive, neat!
 The Metro has 6 lines and it’s easy to navigate, we ended up using the Metro all the time to get around.
-Like any big capital city there’s so much to see and do, so we decided on a 4-night stay so we could take in some of the sights at a leisurely pace.

-Stars, Stripes & Eagles on The National Mall
+The National Mall – Stars, Stripes & Eagles

 So it’s not a shopping mall (as Phil first thought!) instead The National Mall is actually a US National Park where we learnt about America’s history through the memorials that honour past presidents, leaders and soldiers.
 Nicknamed ‘America’s Front Yard’ it’s the country’s most visited park so there’s plenty of people, but its vast size means you’ll have plenty of space.
 The National Mall is open 24 hours a day and free to visit, so put on your trainers and get ready for lots of walking as this is where you’ll spend most of your time!